ibaraness/Angular2-bootstrap-App/README.md

 # SocialApp

+This is a basic example of a an Angular 2 + Bootstrap3 app.
+I've build this project using Angular CLI, which I highly recommend.
+The Angular CLI lets you build Angular components, modules and services very fast and very efficiently.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.3.
+As discused above, this project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.3.

 ## Development server